fairdataihub/SODA-for-SPARC-Docs/docs/advanced-mode/validate-your-dataset.md

 ## Background

-All SPARC datasets must conform to the SPARC Dataset Structure format described [here](https://docs.sparc.science/docs/overview-of-sparc-dataset-format).
-It is recommended that, when possible, you resolve any validation errors before submitting your dataset to the SPARC Curation Team for review.
+All datasets must conform to the SPARC Dataset Structure (SDS) format described [here](https://docs.sparc.science/docs/overview-of-sparc-dataset-format).
+Whether you are submitting your dataset to the SPARC Curation Team for review or uploading to a generalist repository (e.g., Zenodo) it is recommended that, when possible, you resolve any validation errors.

 ## How to